Going camping and thinking about taking your acoustic guitar and knocking out a few tunes around the fireside? Great idea.

 High and Dry by Radiohead

 Radiohead are one of the most respected bands of the last 20 years.
 And rightly so.
 They have contributed massively to the canvas of modern music.
 That’s why we had to pick one of their numbers.
 Their number High and Dry was a no brainer really.
 For Radiohead, it’s quite palatable and quite sing-alongable to.

 The song that catapulted Coldplay to worldwide renown, Yellow is another modern classic to add to your set list.
 There are a few Coldplay numbers that are worthy of inclusion, but Yellow has to be pretty high up there.
 It’s almost their most famous track too, so even your grandma will have a sing-along.

 “Let’s play Twister let’s play Risk…yeah, yeah, yeah, yeah

 This quirky pop song is going to go down well.
 It’s rather tricky to play, so make sure you’ve practiced it before you go belting it out.
 But once you’ve got the chorus licked (that’s the tricky bit) then you’ve got one helluva number to entertain people with.

 I Will Follow You Into The Dark by Death Cab for Cutie

 “If there’s no one beside you when your soul embarks, then I will follow you into the dark”

-Another tricky song to play well (learn it before you unfurl it) Death Cab for Cutie’s ‘I Will Follow You Into The Dark” is an indie song of almost hymn-like proportions.
-The lyrics are pretty morbid, but the sentiment of the song is spot on (we said this wasn’t your average campfire guitar song list.
-That’s why we had to include this number).
+Another tricky one to play well, Death Cab for Cutie’s ‘I Will Follow You Into The Dark” is an indie song of almost hymn-like proportions.
+The lyrics are pretty morbid, but the sentiment is spot on.

 “If I just lay here, would you lie with me and just forget the world”